landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 Still, there’s a lot of structure to the matrix values, even at a quick glance.
 This post will give a tour of select matrices within the 7 billion parameter Llama-2 model and explore some of what the model has in mind as it generates text.
-Llama-2 is a popular LLM that was released by Meta on July 21, 2023, with [this accompanying paper](https://arxiv.org/abs/2307.09288).
+Llama-2 is a popular LLM that was released by Meta on July 21, 2023, with <a href = "https://arxiv.org/abs/2307.09288" target = "_blank" rel = "noreferrer noopener">this accompanying paper</a>.
 Some related learning resources are listed at the end of the article.

 I’ll devote a short section to each of these topics:
 1. What are the matrices, and how do they add up to 7B parameters?